reposense/RepoSense/docs/ug/configFiles.md

 <sup>* **Multi-value column**: multiple values can be entered in this column using a semicolon `;` as the separator.</sup>

-> Note: the first row consists of config headings, which is ignored by RepoSense.

 If `author-config.csv` is not given and the repo has not provide author details in a standalone config file, all the authors of the repositories within the date range specified (if any) will be analyzed.

 <!-- ==================================================================================================== -->